microsoft/fluentui/packages/web-components/src/slider/slider.spec.md

 ### Slots

-- default: the primary slot intended for the `input` element
+- default: child elements such as SliderLabel will be placed in the default slot
 - thumb: the draggable element of the slider
-- lower-thumb: same as `thumb`, but used in `range` mode
-- upper-thumb: same as `thumb`, but used in `range` mode
 - track: the slider's base and used to display the min/max selectable values
 - progress-track: the progress indicator when in `range` mode